We currently have a number of policies in relation to our commitment to equality and diversity:

 We want to ensure that:

-- Our organisational policies and practices meet and work to exceed industry standards.
-We measure this though the Equality Standards for Sport, ISO quality management standards and the Best Companies Index
+• Our organisational policies and practices meet and work to exceed industry standards.
+We measure this by benchmarking our practice, utilising tools such as the Moving to Inclusion Framework for Sport, Disability Confident and the Best Companies Index

-- The diversity of our leadership is representative, and we continue to proactively advance equality of opportunity for all young people in sport and physical education.
-We measure this through our Diversity Action Plan, the Equality Standards for Sport, equality impact assessments, programme evaluations and our annual impact reports.
+• The diversity of our leadership is representative, and we continue to proactively advance equality of opportunity for all young people in sport and physical education.
+We measure this by examining the Diversity Metrics of our leaders, workforce and service reach, equality impact assessments, programme evaluations including positive action programmes.

 Our Chief Executive, Ali Oliver, sets out why celebrating diversity and promoting inclusion are central to everything the Youth Sport Trust was founded to achieve:

-"It has always filled me with a great sense of pride to work for an organisation which really does welcome all.
-YST has a strong organisational culture which respects difference, values individuality and unites people around that thing we have in common – a belief in the future of all young people, and the role sport can play in improving their life chances.
+Youth Sport Trust has a strong organisational culture which respects difference, values individuality and unites people around a common purpose – a belief in the future of all young people, and the role sport can play in improving their life chances.

 "Our Equality and Diversity Policy will help us to hold ourselves accountable for ensuring every young person has a genuine and equal opportunity to take part in our work and that this work is actively championing diversity and breaking down barriers.
 We will do this with a workforce which reflects the communities we serve and where every employee feels valued and has equal opportunities to progress and make their own contribution to improving young lives through sport."